fence-io/website/content/articles/networking/linux-network-namespace/index.md

 16:19:43.245894 IP 172.16.0.30 > 172.16.0.40: ICMP echo reply, id 13480, seq 2, length 64
 ```

 The test is a success!

-Without configuring any IP addresses for `hlink3` and `hlink4`; instead, we assigned IPs only to `clink3` and `clink4`.
+Remember, we did not assigne any IP addresses for `hlink3` and `hlink4`; instead, we assigned IPs only to `clink3` and `clink4`.
 As `hlink3` and `hlink4` belong to the same Ethernet segment (connected to the `bridge`), L2 connectivity is established based on MAC addresses.
 This is further confirmed by inspecting the ARP table in both namespaces.

 ARP (Address Resolution Protocol) table in Linux offers a mapping between IP addresses and MAC addresses of devices on the local network segment (L2 segment).

+When two devices within the same L2 segment, such as `app3` and `app4` connected via the bridge, need to communicate, they rely on MAC addresses.
+The `ARP table` entries play a crucial role in this process by actively providing the necessary MAC destination address for constructing the L2 frame.

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app3 arp -n